varunb1996/ResearchProject/README.md

 the accuracy of the model as well as the predictions and the classification results

 RESULTS:
-Deep Neural Decision Tree Train acc- 72% Test acc- 74% Deep Neural Decision Forest Train acc- 72% Test acc- 76% Deep Forest Train acc- 74% Test acc- 77%
+Deep Neural Decision Tree Train acc- 72% Test acc- 74%.
+Deep Neural Decision Forest Train acc- 72% Test acc- 76%.
+Deep Forest Train acc- 74% Test acc- 77%.
-Deep SVM Train acc- 80% Test acc- 82%
+Deep SVM Train acc- 80% Test acc- 82%.
-Explainers LIME & SHAP compatible with all 4 ensemble learners But the framework used for comparison LEAF is not compatible with DNDT and DNDF Hence, suggested a tenative design of a new framework and also some metrics that can be improved in the current framework
+Explainers LIME & SHAP compatible with all 4 ensemble learners.
+But the framework used for comparison LEAF is not compatible with DNDT and DNDF.
+Hence, suggested a tenative design of a new framework and also some metrics that can be improved in the current framework.

 RUNNING THE CODE:
 Run the main.py file which will run the code//